 Linear Mixed Models: A Practical Guide using Statistical Software

 I have written a book entitled Linear Mixed Models: A Practical Guide Using Statistical Software with two colleagues here at U of M (Kathy Welch and Andrzej Galecki).
+The book is now in its second edition, which was first available in July of 2014.
 Click on the title to access electronic versions of the data files and syntax discussed in the book.
-The book was published by Chapman Hall/CRC Press in Boca Raton, Florida (click on the link for ordering details).
-Update: We will be working on a Second Edition of this book starting in January 2012!
+The book was published by Chapman Hall/CRC Press in Boca Raton, Florida.
+You can order copies from the publisher or online retailers (e.g., Amazon).

 Applied Survey Data Analysis (ASDA)

-A new textbook which is joint work with my colleagues Steve Heeringa and Pat Berglund at ISR, Applied Survey Data Analysis aims to provide researchers with guidance on correct application of modern techniques for design-based analysis of complex sample survey data, and is now available from various online retailers.
+I have also written a book, which is joint work with my colleagues Steve Heeringa and Pat Berglund at ISR, entitled Applied Survey Data Analysis.
+This book aims to provide researchers with guidance on correct application of modern techniques for design-based analysis of complex sample survey data, and is now available from various online retailers.

 Improving Surveys with Paradata: Analytic Use of Process Information

-I have a couple of chapters forthcoming in this new edited volume focusing on the various uses of survey paradata, or survey process information (edited by Frauke Kreuter):
+I have authored or co-authored a couple of chapters in this new edited volume focusing on the various uses of survey paradata, or survey process information (edited by Frauke Kreuter):

 1. West, B.T.
-(Forthcoming in 2013).
+(2013).
 The Effects of Error in Paradata on Weighting Class Adjustments: A Simulation Study.
 Chapter 15 in Improving Surveys with Paradata: Analytic Use of Process Information.
 Wiley Publishing.

-2. West, B.T. and Sinibaldi, J. (Forthcoming in 2013).
+2. West, B.T. and Sinibaldi, J. (2013).
 The Quality of Paradata: A Literature Review.
 Chapter 14 in Improving Surveys with Paradata: Analytic Use of Process Information.
 Wiley Publishing.

-This was an exciting project to work on, and promises to provide survey researchers with an up-to-date reference on the value of paradata for survey research.
+This was an exciting project to work on, and provides survey researchers with an up-to-date reference on the value of paradata for survey research.

 Selected publications are listed below.